xxxAleksandrxxx/Stepik/README.md

 # Stepik
-Решение задачек по Python из Stepik
+This repository contains Python study tasks from Stepik